 Yes.
 UROP Grants are not intended to support "general" coursework, even if it is research/inquiry-based, but funding may support students doing research or creative projects outside the classroom while they’re enrolled in Independent Study/Honors Thesis courses with section numbers in the 800-900s.

 No. UROP Grants are classified as fellowships and paid through the university payroll system but do not count as financial aid or create an employer-employee relationship with the university.
 Please consult with a financial aid counselor or financial advisor on how to report UROP income for future FAFSA or financial aid applications.
+Check out Student Award Payment for details.

 No. There is no minimum GPA requirement to receive UROP funding.